ReckoningHero/website2/README.md

 # Notes

 Using this website for the pages and sites.
 Using the latest HTML5, CSS3, and JavaScript.
 The website can vary from blogs and notes from projects from portfolio.
-Also, this site has

 # Reference